What Is Tandem Nursing?

-- You will need to deal with critical people that make nasty remarks.
+- You will need to deal with critical people who make nasty remarks.
 They may say that your newborn will not be receiving enough milk when tandem feeding; this is not true.

 - Some mothers may decide to breastfeed their children at separate times, which can cause them to feel as if all they ever do is breastfeed.

 - Some mothers feel nauseous during breastfeeding sessions while they are pregnant.